 - Create a school leadership team and student advisory council comprising a diverse group of voices to help you make decisions about policies and procedures at your school.

-- Ensure that all staff, students, families, and community members have a sense of membership and belonging at your school and provide forums both inside and outside of the classroom where everyone learn about each other’s diverse backgrounds.
+- Ensure that all staff, students, families, and community members have a sense of membership and belonging at your school and provide forums both inside and outside of the classroom where everyone can learn about each other’s diverse backgrounds.

 Council of Chief State School Officers (2019).
 A vision and guidance for a diverse and learner-ready teacher workforce.
 Retrieved from https://ccsso.org/sites/default/files/2019-01/Vision%20and%20Guidance%20for%20a%20Diverse%20and%20Learner-Ready%20Teacher%20Workforce_FINAL_0.pdf.